 The advertising logo for the 1968 PSA convention was the “Indian Dancer” print by Gilbert Hill, FPSA.
-The picture, a high contrast version of a photograph made at an Anadarko “powwow,” became the official club logo by action of the Board the same year.
+The picture, a high-contrast version of a photograph made at an Anadarko “powwow,” became the official club logo by the action of the Board the same year.
 The Club continues to proudly display this logo today.

 The MacArthur Award

 Fred MacArthur, who passed on in 1957, was a guiding light for the Club, the man who often provided a little money to the struggling organization when needed.
 One of the big attractions of membership was the discount he offered to active club members at his store, the Oklahoma Photo Supply.
 Today, the Club recognizes members who provide significant service at the annual banquet with the “MacArthur Award.”
 The Club Yearbook contains a list of members who have been recognized since the award’s inception in 1963.

 The Club has often served as the stepping stone into the professional ranks for many of its members.
 Gene Johnson, one of the early members of the Club, found his life’s work in the OCC later joining the Eastman Kodak Company.
 Many club members find part-time work in the field of photography and many work full time.
 Gilbert Hill, FPSA, one of the early members of the Club, worked professionally as a photojournalist with the Oklahoman newspaper.